civol/HDLRuby/README.md

 __Note:__

-The size of the input and output ports is one of the signals the give access to.
+The size of the input and output ports is one of the signals they give access to.
 However, from the software side, their values are converted to `long long` types.